microsoft/vscode-docs/docs/java/java-editing.md

   * **Google's Check**
   * **Sun's Check**

-* Command **Checkstyle: Set the Checkstyle Configuration** detects potential **Checkstyle** configuration files and list them.
+* Command **Checkstyle: Set the Checkstyle Configuration** detects potential **Checkstyle** configuration files and lists them.
 You can also provide a configuration file by directly writing a URL in the input box.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-editing/checkstyle-configuration.mp4" type="video/mp4">
 </video>

-You can also set checkstyle version by using command **Checkstyle: Set the Checkstyle Version**.
-It supports
+You can also set the checkstyle version by using the command **Checkstyle: Set the Checkstyle Version**.

+The command will:

-* List the latest Checkstyle version from main repo.
+* List the latest Checkstyle version from the main repo.
-* List all the download versions.
+* List all the downloaded versions.
 * List all the supported versions.
 * Mark the currently used version with a check symbol.